 Why:

-The background of this project is based on two years of fieldwork study with street-sleepers.
+The background of this project is based on my two years of fieldwork study with street-sleepers.
 Engaging with vulnerable groups such as homeless residents, as designers, requires a new approach to work with them and without stigmatising them.
-This is why decided to employ a participatory design research approach with goal to start the project with appreciation of the ingenuity of the self-built communities who are politically named as homeless residents in Hong Kong.
+This is why I decided to employ a participatory design research approach with goal to start the project with appreciation of the ingenuity of the self-built communities who are politically named as homeless residents in Hong Kong.
 It is a combination of a landscape architecture study and ethnographic fieldwork in a social design approach to investigate the complex social environment of self-built/ temporary communities as urgency before they are wiped out permanently by political decision.

 What: